“We are planning to go to Chaini Kothi. Do you want to come?”

 “What do they have there?”

 I was dying to sleep, but who could say no to that?
 Also, when you are in the hills and are set to leave the next day (or otherwise too), wasting your time sleeping is a sin.
 At least, when the view is like this:

 With a heartbeat-rate signifying extreme exhaustion, I sat in the car that was supposed to drive the group to Shringa Rishi temple.
-In the Himalayas, even if some thing is not half as good you had dreamt it to be, it is likely to be thousand times better than what you had imagined.
+In the Himalayas, even if something is not half as good as you had dreamt it to be, it is likely to be a thousand times better than what you had imagined.
 (If you don’t trust me on this, feel free to go through this archive).

 Chaini Kothi, or Chehni Kothi as it is locally known in Kullu, happened to us on a tightly packed day.
 It didn’t help that I had reserved the evening for my daily run for #100DaysOfRunning.
 After watching others plan the hike and wracking my brain a bit, I arrived at the conclusion that I will have to marry my evening run with this hike.

-The hike starts from Shringa Rishi Temple, which is located at a distance of 8 kilometers from Banjar bus stand and takes about 35 minutes.
-Just to put things into perspective, it is a hike of 161 meters in the distance of 800 meters (at least that is what my Strava reading said).
+The hike starts from Shringa Rishi Temple, which is located at a distance of 8 kilometers from Banjar bus stand, and takes about 35 minutes.
+Just to put things into perspective, it is a hike of 161 meters within a distance of 800 meters. at least that is what my Strava reading said.
 In case this is Greek to you and/or you are new to hiking, please take it slow.

 The hike to the top passes through some of the most beautiful orchards of peaches and apples.
 Take your time to relish the sight.

 Once you reach atop the hike, suddenly all of it will seem worth it.
 The sight of two towers with a backdrop of mountains is overwhelming!

 Chaini Kothi is the main tower and is known to house a temple.
 It is not open to visitors.
 Apparently, it was used as a fort in the olden days.